yurivictor/console.doge/README.md

 # Console.doge
 Makes pretty colors and says stuff in the console in like one browser, probably Chrome.
-So there's that.

 _What is it good for?
 Absolutely nothing._